rawesome9000/Practice/README.md

 I've also gone through a lot of different versions of this project, but this is the simplest that I could grind this down to.
-I've seen a lot of codes online doing the same thing, not sure how mine stacks up to them, but I found most of them to be unnecesarily complicated: some are defining functions and some are creating unnecesarry variables...
+I've seen a lot of codes online doing the same thing, not sure how mine stacks up to them, but I found most of them to be unnecesarily complicated.

 Anyway...